AdobeDocs/experience-manager-64.en/help/assets/carousel-banners.md

     * Tap **Experience Fragment**.

         * If you are an AEM Sites customer, tap or click the Search icon (magnifying glass) to open the Experience Fragment page.
-Tap or click the Experience Fragment you want to use, then tap Select in the upper-right corner of the page to return to the Hotspot management page.
+Tap the Experience Fragment you want to use, then tap **Select** in the upper-right corner of the page to return to the Hotspot management page.
           See [Experience Fragments](/help/sites-authoring/experience-fragments.md).
+         **Note**: Be aware that the social media sharing tools in Carousel Banner are not supported when you embed the viewer in an Experience Fragment.
+To work around this, you can use or create viewer presets that do not have social media sharing tools.
+Such viewer presets let you successfully embed it in Experience Fragments.
         * Specify the width and height of the Experience Fragment as it will appear on the banner.

    ![](assets/experience_fragment-carouselbanner.png)

    You can also preview what the carousel banner will look like.
 See [(Optional) Previewing Carousel Banners](#optional-previewing-carousel-banners).